Best TeamViewer Alternatives

 Cisco acquired Webex Communications in 2007.
 Now running on Cisco’s cloud servers, Webex Remote is a powerful cloud-based TeamViewer alternative offering maximum bandwidth and availability for large, distributed teams.
 Aimed to help organizations and individuals conduct online training and web conferencing, it integrates seamlessly with Outlook for convenient scheduling and enables real-time access to screen sharing.
 A great alternative to TeamViewer, Webex Remote makes it easy to transfer files, keep pace with regulatory changes, and manage company software, thereby reducing maintenance delays.

 With its free version, users can hold online meetings with up to two other participants.
-Premium packages will grant access to additional features, such as password protection, setting up web conferences with as many as 100 guests, screen-sharing, and personalized user profiles and permissions.
+Premium packages will grant access to additional features such as password protection, setting up web conferences with as many as a hundred guests, screen-sharing, and personalized user profiles and permissions.

 8. LogMeIn Pro

 LogMeIn Pro provides 1TB of cloud space to store relevant files, applications, and projects in one centralized place.
-While this TeamViewer alternative only allows access to a cap of ten computers, an unlimited number of users can access these files in the cloud.
+While this TeamViewer alternative caps access to ten computers, an unlimited number of users can access these files in the cloud.

 LogMeIn Pro also features a cross-platform browser application to establish remote connections in local networks and over the internet, with all sessions protected via SSL/TLS.
-Additionally, it uses Public Key Infrastructure to verify the identity of both the server and the host.
-While its other features like multi-monitor display, task automation, and remote printer access are impressive, LogMeIn Pro doesn’t support web conference meetings.
+Additionally, it uses a public key infrastructure to verify the identity of both the server and the host.
+While its other features, like multi-monitor display, task automation, and remote printer access, are impressive, LogMeIn Pro doesn’t support web conference meetings.

-Users can try out these features with a 14-day trial before committing to a paid version.
+Users can try out these features with a fourteen-day trial before committing to a paid version.

 9. VNC Connect

-While its strength lies in its security, VNC Connect unfortunately lacks web conferencing features.
+While its strength lies in its security, VNC Connect, unfortunately, lacks web conferencing features.
 However, its paid version gives enterprises comprehensive control over unlimited devices and standard features like data transfer and chat.
-There’s also a 30-day trial for users to fully explore its features.
+There’s also a thirty-day trial so that users can fully explore its features.

 Choosing the Right TeamViewer Alternative for You

 Naturally, the right TeamViewer alternative depends on your business scale, budget, and remote needs like web conferencing and screen-sharing.
-In my opinion, a good remote access software should offer secure connection, comprehensive troubleshooting, Active Directory integration, and scalability.
-From my experience, Dameware Remote Everywhere checks all those requirements and positions itself as a powerful alternative to TeamViewer.
-In comparison to TeamViewer, DRE includes more functionality within an intuitive user interface, offering the full remote control over a vast network of remote workstations companies need in today’s remote-working world.
+In my opinion, good remote access software should offer a secure connection, comprehensive troubleshooting, Active Directory integration, and scalability.
+Dameware Remote Everywhere checks all those requirements and positions itself as a powerful alternative to TeamViewer.
+In comparison to TeamViewer, DRE includes more functionality within an intuitive user interface, offering full remote control over a vast network of remote workstations companies need in today’s remote-working world.
+However, if your needs aren’t that big and you’re looking to get your hands on a tool quickly without any overhead, you can also consider Zoho Assist.

 Related Posts